kotlin-hands-on/hands-on/Creating a website with Ktor/04_homepage_with_freemarker.md

 ### Defining a model for the journal entries

-As defined by our usage in the FreeMarker template, the `BlogEntry` class needs to attributes: a `headline` and a `body`, both of type `String`.
+As defined by our usage in the FreeMarker template, the `BlogEntry` class needs two attributes: a `headline` and a `body`, both of type `String`.
 Let's create a file named `BlogEntry.kt` next to `Application.kt`, and fill it with the corresponding Kotlin data class, which can then be injected into the template:

 ```kotlin
 package com.jetbrains.handson.website